Spanish

 Outdoor Activity

 Geared to large muscle development and learning skills of balance and coordination.
-Playground time gives the child the opportunity to exercise in fresh air, provides another area of development and social growth, and develops self-discipline for free movement in a group.
+Playground time gives the student the opportunity to exercise in fresh air, provides another area of development and social growth, and develops self-discipline for free movement in a group.

 Religion